prayangshuuu/whatstask/README.md

 ### Running the Worker

-To process reminders, run the worker script:
+To start the reminder processor, run:

 ```bash
 npm run worker
 ```

 The worker will:
-- Check for due reminders every 60 seconds
+- Start immediately and check for due reminders
+- Poll every 60 seconds for new due reminders
+- Log which reminders are being processed with detailed information:
+  - User email
+  - Phone number (if WhatsApp session exists)
+  - Todo title and reminder time
+  - Repeat type and schedule
 - Process todos that are:
   - Not completed
   - Have a `remindAt` time that has passed
   - Haven't been notified yet (or need re-notification)
 - Update `lastNotifiedAt` after processing
 - Handle repeat logic:
-  - **NONE**: One-time reminder (no rescheduling)
+  - **NONE**: One-time reminder (no rescheduling, only updates `lastNotifiedAt`)
-  - **DAILY**: Reschedule for next day
+  - **DAILY**: Reschedule for next day at the same time
-  - **WEEKLY**: Reschedule for next matching weekday
+  - **WEEKLY**: Reschedule for next matching weekday (preserves time-of-day)
+    - If `repeatDays` is provided (e.g., "SUN,MON"), finds next matching day
+    - If not provided, treats as same weekday next week

+### Logging

+The worker provides detailed logging:
+- Timestamped log entries for each processing cycle
+- Clear warnings when WhatsApp sessions are missing or not ready
+- Success messages when reminders would be sent
+- Processing duration metrics

 ### Future Integration

-Currently, the worker logs what would be sent.
-In the future, this worker will integrate with `whatsapp-web.js` to send real WhatsApp messages asynchronously.
+Currently, the worker logs what would be sent (e.g., "Would send WhatsApp reminder to +1234567890 for todo 'Eat lunch'").
+A future step is to plug in `whatsapp-web.js` to actually send WhatsApp messages where logs currently say "would send".
 The worker is designed to be easily extended with actual WhatsApp sending functionality.